 Years ago, the most common colors to identify the phase cable were brown or black.
 However, at present, the current regulations establish that, in single-phase installations – that is, with a single phase and a power of up to 10 kW -, brown, labeled L. should be used.
 Likewise, brown is also used to identify the first phase (L1) of a three-phase installation – that is, a system of production, distribution and consumption of electrical energy formed by three single-phase alternating currents of identical frequency and amplitude – the second and third color being black (L2) and gray (L3).
 Therefore, it is not uncommon to find gray wiring to signal the phase in a domestic installation.

 Exceptionally, one of the three phases of three-phase installations may have a higher voltage than the rest, which is known as long leg or high leg connections.
 In this case, this can be indicated with an orange wire, which will be the highest voltage wire.

-On the other hand, it should be borne in mind that it is still possible to run into old installations in which other colors of phase cables have been used: for example, red, in single-phase installations, or a combination of red, yellow and blue for three phase installations.
+On the other hand, you should bare in mind that you may run into old installations in which other colours of phase cables have been used: for example, red, in single-phase installations, or a combination of red, yellow and blue for three phase installations.

 The ground wire is usually green-yellow.
 In most cases, it is a green wire with a yellow line.
 These drivers are not branded.
 In some cases, the ground wire may be violet.

-SIf you have doubts despite the details indicated, do not hesitate to use a connected multimeter such as an AC voltmeter to test the electrical wires.
+If you have doubts despite the details we have mentioned, do not hesitate to use a connected multimeter such as an AC voltmeter to test the electrical wires.